Shivani-Srivastava/Shivani-Srivastava/README.md

  👋 Hi, I’m @Shivani-Srivastava

- 👀 I’m interested in monitoring, mapping and valuing Ecosystem Services!
+ 👀 I’m interested in monitoring, mapping and valuing Human Experiences!
+(These include those with tangible products and non-tangible ones, like recreation or relief.)
-  (What are they?
-Anything we as humans enjoy by virtue of the environment around us.)

  ✨ Also inclining towards research exploring how online user-generated content can help shape real-world policies and business decisions.

  🌱 I’ve explored Business Use-Cases for Machine Learning at Indian School of Business, Hyderabad and learnt to make dynamic web-based tools to exhibit, visualize and communicate relevant complex concepts and applications.
 Check my repos for more on this.
+I've also worked at the Council of Energy, Environment and Water as a research intern briefly, to help build an early warning dashboard for air quality drops based on open source satellite data.

-✨ I'm currently looking for full-time opportunities as a Business Analyst/Data Scientist in industries.
+✨ I'm currently working as a full-time Business Analyst at Genpact HMS Analytics (India).

  💞️ I’m open to collaborating on R/Python/Julia projects that lie in these intersections!